masthead_preservation

 "The Rock Line"

-Climb aboard our train with a full-size locomotive from the 1940s.
+typewriter limb aboard our train with a full-size locomotive from the 1940s.
 Enjoy a lively five-mile excursion around the mountain in open-air cars while you marvel at beautiful views of Stone Mountain and the surrounding landscape.
 The train can be boarded and de-boarded from Marketplace Depot in Crossroads.

 Stone Mountain Park

-sms_state The Stone Mountain Scenic Railroad is a 4-mile standard gauge tourist operation encircling the world's largest quartz monzonite dome, Stone Mountain, due east of downtown Atlanta, Georgia, near the village of the same name.
+sms_state egyptian he Stone Mountain Scenic Railroad is a 4-mile standard gauge tourist operation encircling the world's largest quartz monzonite dome, Stone Mountain, due east of downtown Atlanta, Georgia, near the village of the same name.
 The present operation utilizes a former industrial spur dating back to the Civil War, a rail line laid to the base of the mountain for mining extraction.
 By the late 1960s, the area was being developed as a park; the Stone Mountain Scenic Railroad, Inc. was formed in 1960 to construct a tourist railroad encircling the mountain.
 Three secondhand steam locomotives and several rebuilt passenger cars were purchased for hauling mountain visitors.
 Attempts were made to backdate two of the steamers to appear more like Civil War era engines, as the railroad's theme was based on the "Great Locomotive Chase" involving the General and the Texas.

 The Stone Mountain Memorial Association assumed operation of the tourist railroad in 1981.
 With the steamers requiring major overhauls, the line was transitioned to diesel power.
 Later that decade, the spur was restored connecting the loop trackage to the CSX Transportation mainline.
 This connection allowed for visiting locomotives and trains, including dinner train operations by the short-lived New Georgia Railroad.
 In 1998 the Memorial Association leased the operations of the railroad to Herschend Family Entertainment, operators of the Dollywood theme park in Pigeon Forge, Tennessee.
 In 2004 the connecting spur was severed, isolating the mountain loop from the railroad network.
 Major upgrades were performed in 2011 to the three remaining first-generation locomotives, open-air passenger cars, and track infrastructure.
 Although the remaining steam locomotives received some cosmetic treatment at that time, all have since left the property for museums or other tourist operations.